-I also do work with my consulting company, Interrupt Sciences, which provides consulting services on computer science topics.
+I have a consulting company, Interrupt Sciences, which provides consulting services on computer science topics.

-I am an Adjunct Teaching Assistant Professor at The University at Buffalo in the Department of Computer Science and Engineering.
+I am a Teaching Assistant Professor at The University at Buffalo in the Department of Computer Science and Engineering.
 I currently teach or am scheduled to teach a Freshman Seminar on Computer Science and Engineering, Distributed Systems, and Systems Programming.

 My research interests are diverse, and lie in the following areas: virtual machines, real-time systems, memory management, transport protocols, and network measurement.

 I currently serve on the Expert Group for JSR 282, an update to the Real-Time Specification for Java.